Rope: History

-Impressions of cordage found on fired clay provide evidence of string and rope-making technology in Europe dating back 28,000 years.
+Impressions of cordage found on fired clay provide evidence of string and ropemaking technology in Pavlov I, Moravia, dating back between 24,000 and 26,000 years.
 Fossilized fragments of "probably two-ply laid rope of about 7 mm diameter" were found in one of the caves at Lascaux, dating to approximately 15,000 BC.

 The ancient Egyptians were probably the first civilization to develop special tools to make rope.
 Egyptian rope dates back to 4000 to 3500 BC and was generally made of water reed fibres.
 Other rope in antiquity was made from the fibres of date palms, flax, grass, papyrus, leather, or animal hair.
-The use of such ropes pulled by thousands of workers allowed the Egyptians to move the heavy stones required to build their monuments.
+The use of such ropes, pulled by thousands of workers, enabled the Egyptians to move the heavy stones necessary for building their monuments.
 Starting from approximately 2800 BC, rope made of hemp fibres was in use in China.
 Rope and the craft of rope making spread throughout Asia, India, and Europe over the next several thousand years.